 The Zodiac Cusp Calculator takes a date of birth and returns your primary sign, the adjacent sign it borders when applicable, a cusp label naming both bordering signs (e.g. "Cusp of Leo and Virgo"), and a clear yes-or-no answer on whether your date falls within that 3-day window at all.

-Example: A birth date of August 22 sits right at the Leo-Virgo boundary — the calculator would return "Cusp of Leo and Virgo," show Leo as the primary sign and Virgo as the adjacent sign, and confirm the date does fall on a cusp.
-Someone born comfortably mid-sign, like July 30, would get a clear "no" on the cusp question with Leo as their only sign.
+Example: A birth date of August 22 sits right at the Leo-Virgo boundary, so the calculator returns "Cusp of Leo and Virgo," shows Leo as the primary sign and Virgo as the adjacent sign, and confirms the date does fall on a cusp.
+Someone born comfortably mid-sign, like July 30, gets a clear "no" on the cusp question with Leo as their only sign.

 Step 3: Look Up Any Sign's Element and Modality

-The Zodiac Element Calculator lets you pick any of the twelve signs directly from a dropdown and returns its element, modality, ruling planet, and a short description of that element's general traits — useful whether you're looking up your own sign, a partner's, or just satisfying curiosity about a sign that came up in conversation.
+The Zodiac Element Calculator lets you pick any of the twelve signs directly from a dropdown and returns its element, modality, ruling planet, and a short description of that element's general traits.
+It's handy whether you're looking up your own sign, a partner's, or just satisfying curiosity about a sign that came up in conversation.

 Step 4: Explore a Sign's Personality Profile

-Each of the twelve signs carries a traditional set of personality traits, strengths, weaknesses, and best-match signs — the material most horoscope content and sign-based memes actually draw from.
+Each of the twelve signs carries a traditional set of personality traits, strengths, weaknesses, and best-match signs.
+This is the material most horoscope content and sign-based memes actually draw from.

 The Zodiac Personality Calculator takes any sign selected from a dropdown and returns its traits, strengths, weaknesses, and best matches in one view, making it easy to look up your own sign or compare a few signs side by side.